-Do I have to sell just Sets?
-No, you can sell anything Lego at Bricklink and lots of people offer individual pieces for sale, which are great for anyone who is missing a piece in a set, and will be helpful to you if you have a few pieces missing in your sets.
+Do I have to sell just sets?
+No, you can sell anything Lego at BrickLink and lots of people offer individual pieces for sale, which are great for anyone who is missing a piece and will be helpful to you if you have a few pieces missing in your sets.

-Pictures and Pricing: Include pictures in your store by copying the stock pictures on Bricklink.
 Not getting any orders?
 Maybe you didn’t check the other prices first and priced it too high, or maybe there isn’t much of a demand for what you’re selling.
 Just hang in there, and eventually, it will be sold.
-If you really need to get rid of it, then price it below the competition, which should help.
-Bricklink lists the lowest cost item first on a search, so this can help your store get traffic too
+If you need to get rid of it, then price it below the competition, which should help.
+BrickLink lists the lowest cost item first on a search, so this can help your store get traffic too

 As a parent, I liked the fact that I could have the questions asked by buyers filtered over to my email so I didn't always have to check the Bricklink store or else wait for my son to tell me about them.
 However, on the other hand, because my son could answer questions through Bricklink, I didn't have to be involved in every transaction.